Akintunde102/servercall/README.md

 - `defaultAuthSource`: Function: This function should return your authentication token. e.g () => "bearer token"
 - `defaultResponseDataDept: Function: This function simply shows how deep the data object is located in the response object e.g. (response: any) => response?.['data']
 - `successFieldDept`: Function: This function simply shows shows how deep the success field is if you have any . e.g. (response: any) => response?.['data']?.['success'],
 - `handleServerError`: Function: This is an optional function that handles the errors that can occur while calling your endpoints. if not set, servercall handles error by default. it should look like this below.

-Most importantly.
-The arguments should be in this form `{ error, errorTag, defaultError}` and the response should be in this form `{ success: false, error: errorMessage }`
+> Note: handleServerError arguments should be in this form `{ error, errorTag, defaultError}` and the response must always be in this form `{ success: false, error: errorMessage }`. **<code>success</code> has to be false and an `error` has to be a string**

   - ##### Sample Code for handleServerError is Below